 In other words, if the same test is performed repeatedly, eventually, it will no longer find any new defect to overcome the pesticide paradox.

-Therefore to overcome the "Pesticide Paradox," the set of test cases should be reviewed and revised regularly.
+Therefore, to overcome the “Pesticide Paradox,” test cases should be reviewed and revised regularly.
 And if required, a new set of test cases can be added, and the existing test cases can be removed if they fail to find any more defects from the application.

 This principle states that testing is dependent upon the context, and it is entirely correct.
 Let’s face it; we cannot put testing in a box because every individual application has its own set of requirements.

 Of course, there’s a defined process of testing that is the same for all applications.
 However, the testing approach depends on the type of application.
 For instance, a health-industry application needs more testing than a gaming application.

 Therefore, testing is all about the context, and the type of testing carried out ultimately depends on the context of the application.

 This principle encourages the tester to validate whether or not the application meets the user requirements.

 In other words, it really makes no sense to find and fix errors of an application that is not even meeting the user’s perspective.
 It will all be just a waste.
 Therefore, we should always first examine the potential of an application.

 It is pretty likely that the application, which is 99% bug-free, may still be unusable.
 This can be the case if the application is tested thoroughly for the wrong requirement.